Brenda Thorpe Hoover - Mississippi's Best Community Newspaper

 Ms. Thorpe was preceded in death by her father, James Thorpe.

-Survivors include her daughter, Cammie Leigh Hoover of Natchez; mother, Carolyn Thorpe of Natchez; caring, loving sister, Gwen Veade and husband Danny of New Orleans, LA; brothers, Butch Thorpe and Christie of Natchez, and Eddie and Shirley Thorpe of Natchez; nieces, Rebecca Veade of Natchez, and Jennifer and George Sweeny of St. Louis, MO; nephews, Jamie and Sari Thorpe of Natchez, Jonathan Thorpe and fiancé’ Heather of Natchez, and Garrett Thorpe and girlfriend Marlee; great-nieces, Bella Blalock, Abby Thorpe, Reagan Thorpe, Margo Sweeny; and great nephew, Owen Sweeny; God sister, Angie Whitt Knapik; and God daughter, Amanda Nicole Whitt; and the love of her life and companion, Jerry Foster of Monterey.
+Survivors include her daughter, Cammie Leigh Hoover of Natchez, MS; mother, Carolyn Thorpe of Natchez, MS; caring, loving sister, Gwen Veade and husband Danny of New Orleans, LA; brothers, Butch Thorpe and Christie of Natchez, MS, and Eddie and Shirley Thorpe of Natchez, MS; nieces, Rebecca Veade of Natchez, MS, and Jennifer and George Sweeny of St. Louis, MO; nephews, Jamie and Sari Thorpe of Natchez, MS, Jonathan Thorpe and fiancé Heather of Natchez, MS, and Garrett Thorpe and girlfriend Marlee; great-nieces, Bella Blalock, Abby Thorpe, Reagan Thorpe, Margo Sweeny; and great-nephew, Owen Sweeny; Godsister, Angie Whitt Knapik; and Goddaughter, Amanda Nicole Whitt; and the love of her life and companion, Jerry Foster of Monterey.

 Pallbearers will be Jamie Thorpe, Garrett Thorpe, Jonathan Thorpe, Bryce Knapik, Adam Conerly, and Rusty Blackwell.